 Once the elections have been officially announced, each Austrian citizen (as long as he/she is registered) can apply for an absentee ballot.
 The application for an absentee ballot is to be forwarded (via mail, fax, e-mail, or online) to the Austrian town/village which has entered you into its "voter register."
 Please note that your application for an absentee ballot must include your name, your date of birth, the number of your valid Austrian passport, and the exact address your ballot should be sent to.

 Immediately after having received your absentee ballot, you may actually vote.
-In any case, you must cast your vote before the last polling station in Austria is scheduled to close (note the time difference - most of the year, Austria is six hours ahead of New York).
 Please note that both envelopes you have received - the small one and the larger one - must be properly closed and sealed.

 It's not necessary that someone must certify your identity anymore.
 The absentee ballot must directly be returned to the provincial elections commissions in Austria.
-Your vote will not be counted if the ballot does not arrive there on the eighth day after election day at 2 pm (local Austrian time) at the latest.
+Your vote will not be counted if the ballot does not arrive before the closing of the election office.

 Further information (in German) is available on the websites of the

-b) Federal Ministry of European and International Affairs
+b) Federal Ministry for Europe, Integration and Foreign Affairs